philiptn/bash-toolbox/README.md

 ```

 ## yt-dlp_mp3
 Uses yt-dlp to download audio stream only, then converts to a 320kbps MP3 file.
-Supports multiple input URLs.

 #### Usage:
 ```bash